konraaadcz/NextShell/setup/README.md

 # NextShell setup

-I have collected the steps required to install the terminal.
+I have collected the steps required to setup the terminal.

 # "The steps"